bitmovin/bitmovin-player-web-integrations-yospace/README.md

 - Run `npm run build-tv`
 - Open the `WebOS` folder in Visual Studio Code with the WebOS TV extension, or use the WebOS CLI directly.

+## Recommended YoSpace DVRLive Stream Query Parameters

+- **Recommended**: `yo.pdt=true` and `yo.lpa=dur`
+  The ad server generates a continuous timeline based on the actual segment durations, calculating PDT tags that match the sum of those durations.
+This ensures full compatibility with the latest Bitmovin Player’s behavior and expectations.
+- **Not Recommended**: `yo.pdt=sync` and `yo.lpa=true`
+  The ad server aligns Program Date Time tags with the scheduled wall-clock timeline of the source, prioritizing schedule alignment over actual ad duration.
+If an ad break exceeds its planned length (for example, 34s in a 30s slot), the manifest enforces a timeline reset causing recent player versions (`v8.184.0+`) to skip content to realign.
+- **Deprecated**: `yo.pdt=false` (or omitting `yo.pdt`)
+  No Program Date Time tags are generated.
+This mode is deprecated and no longer recommended.

 ## Limitations

 - No support for ad tracking during live streams in Safari if EMSG tags are used.
 (EMSG tags are not supported by Safari)